 Timing sucked.

-COVID put a dent in all things communal, even though it did boost board game sales.
-X-Wing had few solitaire options, so online play was the go, if that was your jam.
+COVID put a dent in all things communal, even though it did boost board game sales overall.
+X-Wing had no real solitaire option, so online play was the go if that was your jam.
 If not, the flame slowly dwindled.

 There were new ships to buy in the TFA and Prequel ranges, but many of the original ships were not reprinted.
-The Auzituck, Alpha Starwing (a ship I have never actually even seen), Star Viper, U-Wing and many more were supported in upgrade packs (rarely in the right numbers), but you needed to be part of the 1e to 2e migration upgrade dynamic or miss them, so no joy for new players.
+The Auzituck, Alpha Starwing (a ship I have never actually seen so I will assume peple are just making it up), Star Viper, U-Wing and many more were supported in upgrade packs (rarely in the right numbers), but you needed to be part of the 1e to 2e migration upgrade dynamic or miss them, so no joy for new players.

 Even now, it is sometimes possible to find some 1e clearance ships more easily than 2e packs and rare ones are costing as much as entire collections.